CplBDJ/MySQL4/README.md

 # MySQL4
 Simple to use pymysql wrappers.
 An understanding of SQL is not required but makes use easier.

+## Compatability
+I tested this in 3.8.1.
+It uses f-strings so it should be compatible with 3.6+.

 ## Useability
 Query classes
 - Can be used with the python `with` statement.